-Commission and stock exchange(s) Commission and stock exchange(s).
+1 1 1 Commission and stock exchange(s).
 3.2 Requirement to attend Board of Director' Meetings: The MD or CEO, CS, CFO and HIAC shall attend the meetings of the Board: Provided that CS, CFO and ✓ HIAC shall not attend such part of a meeting if the Board of Directors which involves consideration of an agenda item relating to their personal matters.
-(250) 0(6: (0=0) 3.3 Duties of Managing Director (MD) or Chief Executive Office er (CEO) and C hief Financial Officer (CFO) 3.3(a) The MD or CEO and CFO shall certify to the Board that they have reviewed financial statements for the ✓ year and that to the best of their knowledge and belief; 3.3(a)i) These statements do not contain any materially untrue statement or omit any material fact or ✓ contain statements that might be misleading; and 3.3(a)ii) These statements together present a true and fair view of the company's affairs and are in compliance with existing accounting standards and applicable ✓ laws; 3.3(b) The MD or CEO and CFO shall also certify that there are, to the best of knowledge and belief, no transactions entered into by the company during the year which are fraudulent, illegal or in violation of ✓ the code of conduct for the company's Board or its members; 3.3(c) The certification of the MD or CEO and CFO shall be () disclosed in the Annual Report. ✓ 4 Board of Directors' Committee:- • 1 4(i) Audit Committee ✓ 4(ii) Nomination and Remuneration Committee ✓ 5 AUDIT COMMITTEE: - 5.1 Responsibility to the Board of Directors ✓ 5.1(a) The company shall have an Audit Committee as a √ sub-committee of the Board. v 5.1(b) The Audit Committee shall assist the Board in ensuring that the financial statements reflect true and fair view of the state of affairs of the company ✓ and in ensuring a good monitoring system within the business 5.1(c) The Audit Committee shall be responsible to the . , Board.
-The duties of the Audit Committee shall be ✓ clearly set forth in writing.
-1 5.2 Constitution of the Audit Committee 5.2 5.2(a) Constitution of the Audit Committee The Audit Committee shall be composed of at least 3 , ✓ 5.2(a) The Audit Committee shall be composed of at least 3 (three) members ✓ The Audit Committee shall be composed of at least 3 (three) members The Board shall appoint members of the Audit ✓ 5.2(a) The Audit Committee shall be composed of at least 3 (three) members The Board shall appoint members of the Audit Committee who shall be non executive directors of ✓ 5.2(a) The Audit Committee shall be composed of at least 3 (three) members The Board shall appoint members of the Audit Committee who shall be non executive directors of the company excepting Chairperson of the Board 5.2(a) The Audit Committee shall be composed of at least 3 (three) members The Board shall appoint members of the Audit Committee who shall be non executive directors of the company excepting Chairperson of the Board and shall include at least 1 (one) independent 5.2(a) The Audit Committee shall be composed of at least 3 (three) members The Board shall appoint members of the Audit Committee who shall be non executive directors of the company excepting Chairperson of the Board
+3.3 Duties of Managing Director (MD) or Chief Executive Office er (CEO) and C hief Financial Officer (CFO) 3.3(a) The MD or CEO and CFO shall certify to the Board that they have reviewed financial statements for the √ year and that to the best of their knowledge and • belief; 3.3(a)i) These statements do not contain any materially untrue statement or omit any material fact or ✓ contain statements that might be misleading; and 3.3(a)ii) These statements together present a true and fair view of the company's affairs and are in compliance , with existing accounting standards and applicable ✓ laws; 3.3(b) The MD or CEO and CFO shall also certify that there are, to the best of knowledge and belief, no transactions entered into by the company during the year which are fraudulent, illegal or in violation of ✓ the code of conduct for the company's Board or its members; 3.3(c) The certification of the MD or CEO and CFO shall be 3.3(0) disclosed in the Annual Report. ✓ 4 Board of Directors' Committee:- I. 1 1 4(i) Audit Committee ✓ 4(ii) Nomination and Remuneration Committee ✓ 5 AUDIT COMMITTEE: I l 5.1 Responsibility to the Board of Directors ✓ 5.1(a) The company shall have an Audit Committee as a 3.1(0) sub-committee of the Board. ✓ 5.1(b) The Audit Committee shall assist the Board in 3.1(2) ensuring that the financial statements reflect true and fair view of the state of affairs of the company √ and in ensuring a good monitoring system within the business 5.1(c) The Audit Committee shall be responsible to the 3.1(0) Board.
+The duties of the Audit Committee shall be √ clearly set forth in writing.
+5.2 Constitution of the Audit Committee I J 5.2(a) The Audit Committee shall be composed of at least 3 J.2(a) (three) members ✓ 5.2(b) The Board shall appoint members of the Audit 3.2(0) Committee who shall be non executive directors of the company excepting Chairperson of the Board √ and shall include at least 1 (one) independent , director; 5.2(c) All members of the audit committee should be J.2(C) "financially literate" and at least 1 (one) member ✓ Δ I miancially interace and at least 1 (one) member